baijum/refresh/README.md

 tmp folder.

 You can use the `-c` options if you want to specify a config file.
-By default, `runner.conf` is used:
+By default, `.refresh.conf` is used:

-    refresh -c runner.conf
+    refresh -c .refresh.conf

 Here is a sample config file with the default settings: